Azure-Samples/HWC-Cluster-Creator-Tool/README.md

 ## Verify the HWC Cluster Setup

-Once the tool creates the cluster, we can verify wether the Hive Warehouse Connection from HDI Spark to HDI LLAP Cluster is working properly
+Once the tool create the clusters, then follow below steps to verify if HDI Spark cluster can connect with HDI LLAP cluster and if HWC works properly.
 - Use [ssh command](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-hadoop-linux-use-ssh-unix) to connect to your Apache Spark cluster.
 Edit the command below by replacing CLUSTERNAME with the name of your cluster, and then enter the command.<br/>
-<strong>Note</strong>: If the custom VNet is created from this tool, then we need to manually add the inbound rule inside the NSG for ssh i.e allow connection to port 22 inside Virtual Network from any source.
+<strong>Note</strong>: If the custom VNet is created from this tool, then we need to manually add an inbound rule inside the NSG for ssh i.e allow connection to port 22 inside Virtual Network from any source.
 By default this rule is not added.
     ```cmd
     ssh sshuser@CLUSTERNAME-ssh.azurehdinsight.net
     ```